 DirectX Shader Cache

-7. Once done, scroll up and click the Remove files button.
+7. Scroll up and click Remove Files.

 Remove files

-2) Delete DirectX Shader Cache via Disk Cleanup Utility
+2. Delete DirectX Shader Cache via Disk Cleanup Utility

 Disk Cleanup